nhumrich/blog/_posts/2016-03-19-python-packing-power.md

 print(item[0])  # 50
 ```

 Thats a lot of work for what supposed to be an easy solution.
-Python has also a tuple.
+Python also has a tuple type.
 A tuple is also an iterable, so it can be looped over like a list.
 Tuples can be specified in line.

 ```python